|

 Ribbon Ridge and

-Yamhill-Carlton District were
+Yamhill-Carlton

-all authorized as official American Viticultural Areas (AVA) in
+were all authorized as official American Viticultural Areas (AVA) in

-the first quarter of 2005.
-The
+the first quarter of 2005; the

-Chehalem Mountain AVA became official on
+AVA became official on December 27, 2006.

-In
+In February 2005,

-February 2005 federal authorization was passed for the
+federal authorization also was passed for the

-Southern Oregon AVA.
-It was distinct from other recent State-AVA designations
+was distinct from other recent State-AVA designations in that it

-in that it defined a kind of macro appellation that completely
+defined a macro appellation that completely encompassed

 Umpqua Valley